spaceitup/checkout-android/README.rst

 Disable grouping
 ----------------

-If all payment methods should be shown in their own cards then this can be achieved by providing a grouping Json settings file with an empty array.
+If each payment method should be placed in a separate card then this can be achieved by providing a grouping Json settings file with an empty array.